-Sideways snow blew in 45 mph wind, creating a total whiteout—my second mountainous whiteout of 2014 already.
-The trail itself was hidden by a foot of fresh snow.
+Sideways snow blew in 45 mph wind, creating a total whiteout—my second mountainous whiteout of 2014 already (Camp Muir on Mount Rainier was the first).
+The famous Appalachian Trail itself was hidden by a foot of fresh snow.
 Adrenaline pushed us forward, desperately seeking the refuge of the woods.

 After losing the way for the third time in the inaugural 20 minutes of our hike, the first doubts about the sanity of our endeavor began to creep in.
-Grim headlines began to form in my mind.
-But luckily, I was with some experienced dudes.
+Grim headlines formed in my mind.
+Luckily, I was with some experienced dudes.
 Jon Mullins—a guy who could keep up with Muir—and Jon Rollins, the type of guy you follow into a whiteout while he laughs maniacally about it.

 Halloween was always my favorite holiday.
 So giving up the first Halloween at home in eight years didn’t come easily.
-But when adventure comes knocking, particularly stateside, hangovers just have to wait.
+But when adventure comes knocking, particularly stateside, it gets priority.

 Pumpkins glowed.
 Throngs of costumed freaks wandered between libations.
 The Rocky Horror Picture Show was attracting more fishnet-clad, costumed beauties than should have been allowed in one place.
 Ugh.
 A Guns-n-Roses and Ramones tribute-band costume party was at my favorite venue.
 Ugggh.